-According to the Center for Disease Control (CDC), antibiotic stewardship is the effort to measure and improve how antibiotics are prescribed by clinicians and used by patients.
+According to the Center for Disease Control (CDC), antibiotic stewardship is an effort to measure and improve how antibiotics are prescribed by clinicians and used by patients.
 It’s among the current hot topics we’re hearing about from experts, colleagues, and even politicians.
 At the center of this debate is the growing resistance to antibiotics and the length of time (and expense) required to develop new ones.

-Why should Antibiotic Resistance matter to you?
+Why should antibiotic resistance matter to you?

 Inappropriate use of antibiotics in humans, animals, and agriculture has resulted in strains of bacteria that simply won’t respond to the antibiotics that are currently available.
 This means that antibiotics will not work as well for you and for all other patients, too.
 In fact, as we detect more resistant microbes, infections that were once simple to treat may become untreatable or fatal.
-Antibiotic resistance is a serious public health concern that affects patient care, safety and healthcare costs.
+Antibiotic resistance is a serious public health concern that affects patient care, safety, and healthcare costs.
 Because of this, we need to assess the use of antibiotics in all medical settings, including urgent care clinics.

 What does the CDC want everyone to know about antibiotic prescribing and use?